(Last Updated On: 18th March 2020)

-If you’re on the left hand side of The Royal Mile, heading down toward Holyrood Palace, it’s easy to miss the entrance, so maybe look for this sign above too.
+If you’re on the left hand side of The Royal Mile, heading down toward Holyrood Palace, it’s easy to miss the entrance, so maybe look for this factory outlet sign above too.
 Or if you’re particularly eagle eyed, you might even see this official Dunbar’s Close sign which has almost camoflagued itself into the brown wall it’s attached to.

-The Dunbar’s Close garden is widely thought to have been (but not proven yet) designed by Sir Patrick Geddes, a biologist, sociologist, urban planner and as I’ve just discovered, super interesting guy.
+The Dunbar’s Close garden is widely thought to have been (but not proven yet) designed by Sir Patrick Geddes, a biologist, sociologist, urban planner and all around super interesting guy.
 Geddes was ahead of his time, a sort of Victorian greenie who believed the good health and well-being of people who lived in crowded cities could be strengthened from time spent outdoors and in nature.
-These ideas and many more he implemented were instrumental in the vast improvement of living conditions in the slums of Old Town in the late 19th century.
+These ideas and many more he implemented were instrumental in the vast improvement to living conditions in the slums of Old Town in the late 19th century.
 Many small, hidden gardens like this one were subsequently created around The Royal Mile.

 The garden is laid out in a 17th Century style with manicured bushes and hedges lining the paths.

 There’s a definite air of serenity here.
-Even these mini stone pillars that someone had left on a bench added to the tranquility.
-Or maybe the sudden peace and quiet just made me go all airy fairy for a moment.
+Even these mini stone pillars that someone had left on a bench added to the tranquillity.
+Or maybe the sudden peace and quiet just makes me go all airy fairy.

 As you can see here, Dunbar’s Close Garden is set right in amongst the houses of Old Town.